-Two of the biggest challenges for the Walker Clark "futures practice" are to break down the paradigms that prevent our clients from seeing the future -- and sometimes even today -- clearly, and to stimulate genuinely innovative responses to its implications for their practice of law.
+Two of the biggest challenges for the Walker Clark "futures practice" are to break down the paradigms that prevent our clients from seeing the future -- and sometimes even today -- clearly, and to stimulate genuinely innovative responses.

 Why is it that lawyers and law firms are so often surprised by disruptions in their own profession?
 Why do so many law firms always seem to be playing “catch up” with their clients and the business world in general?

 Undoubtedly one of the biggest obstacles to law firms’ ability to respond to change is the effect of the paradigms that have governed the way that they conceptualize and understand the practice of law.
 The word paradigm originates with the Greek παράδειγμα, which means an example, model, or pattern.
 Paradigms are mental assumptions that we make, based on our experiences in the world, which not only govern our actions in certain situations, but can also shape the way that we perceive them.
 A paradigm can even cause us to fail to perceive things that we otherwise see clearly.